FreskyZ/fine/docs/file-structure.md

 ## dist
 the website itself, dist means it can be copied to elsewhere to run, tracked by git

-### dist/home
+### dist/main
-contains home page and server entry `nodejs dist/home/server.js`, change to server entry requires server restart, change to home page `index.html` requires admin script.
+contains home page and server entry `nodejs dist/main/server.js`, change to server entry requires server restart, change to web pages requires admin script.

 ### dist/public
 contains not interesting things at `/*`, like `robots.txt` and `sitemap.xml`,